Gaining consent to treatment from adults

 - You should provide information to the patient in a balanced way and explain your reasons for any particular course of action that you recommend.

-- You must provide all relevant information to the patient; failure to do this may mean you have breached your duty of care and make you liable in negligence if the patient suffers harm as a result of the treatment.
+- You must ‘take reasonable care’ to make sure that the patient has understood any material risks involved in any treatment or procedure, and of any reasonable alternatives.
+What constitutes a material risk will depend both on what a reasonable person would consider to be significant, as well as what is significant to your particular patient.232, 233 Failure to do this may mean you have breached your duty of care and make you liable in negligence if the patient suffers harm as a result of the treatment.
 You should not withhold any information necessary for the patient to make a decision, unless the patient specifically asks not to have the information.
-You should then record this in the patient notes.
+You should keep a record of any discussions.

 - the options available: risks and benefits

-- which option you feel is the most appropriate for them and why, and
+- which option you feel is the most appropriate for them and why

 - the cost of various options